-If the executor named first dies before the maker of the will, then the alternate executor may assume the role of executor.
+When a person passes away, the court appoints an executor or administrator to manage their estate.
+This individual is responsible for collecting the assets, paying off debts and expenses, and distributing the remaining estate to the beneficiaries.
+But what happens if the executor dies before the person who created the will?If the executor named in the will dies before the maker of the will, then the alternate executor may assume the role of executor.
 When applying for legalization, the alternate will have to prove to the court that the executor named in the first place has died.
-If there are co-executors, then the remaining one can serve to terminate the case.
-This has happened to me before.